cmtanko/ti.gainsight/README.md

 The TiGainsight module is a Titanium wrapper for GainsightPX, enabling tracking of user engagement, screen events, and user identification in your Titanium mobile app.

+**Note**: Currently supports Android only. iOS implementation is pending.

 ## Installation

 1. Download or clone the TiGainsight module.